-A When we want people to do things, we use instructions.
+A When we want people to do things. we use instructions.
 Instructions can be given in different ways.
-Spoken instructions can be very direct, for example: Open the window; Close the door.
+Spoken instructions can be very direct. for example:

+Open the window: Close the door.

-Give instructions to other people in the class, using this table.
-Make sure the instructions are followed correctly.
-Make up some instructions of your own the chair υp Turn the light on Switch your book off.
-Put your hand down.
-Pick your pen round. your desk upside down.
+Give instructions to other people in the class. using this table Make sure the instructions are followed correctly Make up some instructions of your own.